 So without further ado, here’s the best baby beach gear for your next beach trip!

 20 Best Baby Beach Essentials You Need

 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

-One super important thing is to have the proper uv protection for your little one.
-As a reminder, The American Academy of Pediatrics (AAP) recommends to only apply a sunscreen no lower than SPF 15 to your babies face, back of the hands and tops of the feet to babies under 6 months old.
+One super essential thing is to have the proper UV protection for your little one.
+As a reminder, The American Academy of Pediatrics (AAP) recommends to only apply a sunscreen no lower than SPF 15 to your baby’s face, back of the hands and tops of the feet to babies under 6 months old.
 Don’t put it on their whole body!

 After they’re older than 6 months you can apply a baby-safe sunscreen to their whole body.
 Look for sunscreen labeled “broad-spectrum” with an active ingredient of either titanium dioxide or zinc oxide.

 I bought and love Thinkbaby SPF 50 sunscreen.
 It doesn’t have any harsh chemicals making it a better option for sensitive skin!